aberesamwel/Akan--name-finder/README.md

 - **CSS:** For styling and layout, including Flexbox and Grid for responsive design.
 - **JavaScript (optional):** Can be used for dynamic content loading and additional interactivity.
 - **Google Fonts:** For modern typography.

+-
 ##Setup/Insatallation Requirements
+.To access the website,follow these simple steps

 1. **Clone the repository:**